-Muslim world denounces Myanmar's treatment of Rohingya; West reticent
+Muslim world denounces Myanmar's treatment of Rohingya

 "They beat some women very badly while asking, 'Where are the guns that were taken from our barracks?
 Tell us or we will rape you and kill you'."

-Others described the campaign of theft and property destruction which had been directed at the Rohingya.
+Others described the campaign of theft and property destruction that had been directed at the Rohingya.

-"They tied people to poles inside the home then burnt down the homes," 13-year-old Win Maw told interviewers, adding he doesn't know if his parents are alive or dead.
+"They tied people to poles inside the home then burnt down the homes," 13-year-old Win Maw told interviewers, adding that he doesn't know if his parents are alive or dead.